canonical/phone-docs/en/apps/html-5/tutorials-cordova-camera-app-tutorial.md

 ---
-title: "Cordova camera app tutorial"
+title: "HTML5 Tutorials - Cordova camera app"

 ---

-# Cordova camera app tutorial
+# HTML5 Tutorials - Cordova camera app

 This tutorial takes you through the steps needed to create an HTML5 app that uses the Cordova runtime and its Camera API.